tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 We could do that in the controller, but that means that the view will usually load first and then  the data.
 This does not lead to a very good user experience.
 So what's the solution?

 The solution is to use the ‘resolve’ property in our route configuration.
-Let look at an example.
+Let's look at an example.

 	 .state('expenses',{
 		url: 'expenses',